 Established in Memory of Steven Manley (1958 - 1979).
 While working for his second summer as a firefighter with the California Division of Forestry, Steve Manley and three other firefighters lost their lives on August 15, 1979, battling a brush wildfire near Santa Maria.
 He was a 21-year old Environmental Studies Major in his third year at UCSB at the time.
 Steve Manley was an active proponent of the protection, conservation and planned use of the environmental landscape.
 It was his field of study and way of life.
 His summer firefighting job was directly related to his desire to learn by doing in the protection of the land.
 He had a lifelong interest in the outdoors, the sea and physical activity.
 This lecture series is a celebration of his life.

-40th Annual Steven Manley Memorial Lecture
+41st Annual Steven Manley Memorial Lecture

-View the lecture flier here.
-Watch a recording of the talk here.
+View the flier here.

 Past Steven Manley Memorial Lecturers